gonzalocasas/Specifications/docs/router.md

 Communications protocols used between, on the one hand, gateways and the router (uplink) and, on the other hand, the router and brokers (downlink) don't have to be identical.

-Both communication process have their own characteristics and behavior, they will be detailed separately.
+Both communication processes have their own characteristics and behavior, they will be detailed separately.

 ### Uplink communication

-A given gateway will be connected to a router of its choice, meaning that the gateway is configured to interact with that precise router.
-A router nevertheless might received communication from several gateways.
+A given gateway will be connected to a router of its choice, meaning that the gateway is configured to interact with that precise router (a gateway could be configured for several routers, but the idea is the same; they are not allowed dynamically and won't change as long as the configuration remains the same).
+Obviously, a router might received communications from several gateways as well.
 Thus, gateways are completely unknown from a router - and would remain unknown during the router lifecycle.

 A router is thereby a machine on which gateway will attempt to connect.
 This assumes that the router is accessible via a static IP address or solvable through a DNS service.
-The whole protocol used by gateways can be found [here][gateway_protocol] and could be sum up the following ways:
+The whole protocol used by gateways can be found [here][gateway_protocol] and could be sum up as follow:

 - Gateways initiate communication with a router
 - Gateways send data using a json structure and containing one or several packets
 - The router acknowledge reception of data
 - Gateways could be protected by a firewall or could use a NAT, routers cannot initiate communications
 - Gateways might trigger and pull the router periodically to keep a connexion open
+- The communication is closed after a delay (after the second receive window, cf. downlink communication)

 ### Downlink communication

-As for the first version, the network will only supports devices of class A, the connexion between a gateway and a router would stay opened for a maximum of 2 seconds.
+Because of the first version, the network will only supports devices of class A, the connexion between a gateway and a router would stay opened for a maximum of 2 seconds.
 The whole process is detailed in the [LoRaWAN specifications 1.0][lorawan] - section 3.3 Receive Windows.
-In few words though, after having emitted messages, a class A node will open two short receive windows and allow incoming messages from a gateway.
+In few words though, after having emitted messages, a class A node will open two short receive windows and will allow incoming messages from a gateway.
 Windows are opened exactly one and two seconds after the packet's emission.
 Sending packet at the right time is part of the gateway responsibility, however, scheduling the emission is part of the network's one.